timtaylor3/ELK-Stack/README.md

 New syslog records can be ingested by placing them in a /logstash/syslog/year/.
 The year will be added to the syslog date, since syslog doesn't store the year.
 New httpd logs can be ingested simply by putting them in /logstash/httpd.

 ## TODO, in no certain order:
 * Fix the sample HTTP log so it will parse properly.
+(Not an easy task)
-* Add the ability for graphics to be displayed in a markdown
+* Add the ability for graphics to be displayed on the dashboards.
 * Upload and maintain working VM to share
 * Add the ability to:
     + "cat" or "zcat" logs into the stack (I'm not the big fan of this capability since it requires the opening and closing of ports on the firewall.
     + Create basic dashboards and visualizations
-    + insert saved dashboards and visualizations
+    + Insert saved dashboards and visualizations
     + Create the default indexes on install, will require initial data
 * Maybe some documentation, would be nice.
-* Refine the install script
+* Refine the install script to branch for Ubuntu.
 * Maintaince scripts:
   + Key re-generation - Needs testing
-  + Database reset - Not started
+  + Database/index reset - Not started
   + Reset Filebeat to re-ingest data - Not started

 * More to come